 Power analysis

 Given the methodological issues discussed in the introduction and our plan to conduct different analyses from the original’s focusing on continuous measures and associations between the variables, we decided not to use the original’s effect sizes (ES) as a basis for our power analysis.
 We instead aimed for a sample size of 770 participants taking into account 10% exclusion with a final sample of 700, aiming to go beyond the largest study in the original (Study 2 had 601 participants) to allow for exclusions and additional analyses.
-Our sensitivity analysis indicated this sample would allow for the detection of r = .12 and Cohen’s f = 0.06 for the interaction (4 predictors, 2 groups; both 95% power, alpha = 5%, one-tail) and considered weak effects in social psychology (Lovakov & Agadullina, 2021), and therefore reasonable as our Smallest Effect Size of Interest (SESOI).
+Our sensitivity analysis indicated this sample would allow for the detection of r = .12 and Cohen’s f = 0.06 for the interaction (4 predictors, 2 groups; both 95% power, alpha = 5%, one-tail) and considered weak effects in social psychology (Lovakov & Agadullina, 2021).
+Therefore, we set these very conservative effect estimates as our Smallest Effect Size of Interest (SESOI) that we considered would serve as a fair test for detecting the target phenomenon.

 Participants